 Across the street is a large building with a gilded clock sticking out the front.

 This is The Peoples’ Story Museum, well worth a diversion.
 Here you can see how ordinary people lived in earlier

 times and even learn more about those Five Scottish Martyrs and their obelisk.

-While photography is permitted in the Museum a declaration must be signed
+While photography is permitted in the Museum a declaration must be signed that

-tower similar to that at St Giles.
+to that at St Giles.